johnwright/diffa/release-notes/next.md

 * [118] - Make sure that ChangeEvents contain the mandatory fields
 * [123] - Matched entities are now updated in caches immediately
 * [124] - Replacement mechanism for caching results of aggregation.
-* [127] - Support for infinite panning on the heatmap
+* [127] - Support for infinite panning on the heat map
 * [132] - Made sure that a change to a pair or endpoint config results in a change the Etag returned when querying for differences

 ## Library Upgrades